Leafwing-Studios/fop-rules/docs/character-options/powers/elementalist.md

 </div>

-A swirling barrier of wind wards your ally.
+A swirling barrier of raw magic wards your ally.
 Select a creature within range.
 They gain 6 + Presence absorption and are immune to arcane damage until the end of your next turn.

-If you have at least 4 stacks of arcane exposure, the absorption granted increases to 10 + Presence but they also become vulnerable to earth damage until the end of your next turn.
+If you have at least 4 stacks of arcane exposure, the absorption granted increases to 10 + Presence but they also become vulnerable to eldritch damage until the end of your next turn.

 ### Essence Bolt